verdaux/BookNotes/Phrases/Impressors 2.md

 - [ ] A king is a bad enemy, worse friend, and a fatal family relation.
 - [ ] I taste her and I realise I have been starving.
 - [ ] It's a brutal world out there.
+- [ ] Excuse me, what's your availability for being hit on right now?